YanchiHuang/Dev-Ai-Agent/config/claude/default_instructions.md

 - Use Traditional Chinese characters that comply with Taiwan's educational standards
 - Employ localized terminology and correct stroke order
-- For phonetic notations, use Taiwan's Zhuyin (Bopomofo) symbols and Hanyu Pinyin (Taiwan version)
+- For phonetic notations, use Taiwan's Zhuyin (Bopomofo) symbols and Taiwan-style Hanyu Pinyin
-- Avoid simplified characters or mainland China's Pinyin system
+- Avoid simplified characters or mainland China’s Pinyin system

 ### Technical Communication Standards

-- Comments and explanatory text in code should use Traditional Chinese conforming to Taiwan's Ministry of Education standards
+- Comments and explanatory text in code should use Traditional Chinese conforming to Taiwan’s Ministry of Education standards
 - Use Taiwan-localized technical terms and expressions
-- Maintain professional software development terminology commonly used in Taiwan's tech industry
+- Maintain professional software development terminology commonly used in Taiwan’s tech industry